snap-stanford/snap/contrib/ICL-bigclam_speedup/README.md

 ./cmtycompare -i1:./data/youtube_cmtyvv.txt -i2:./data/youtube_old_cmtyvv.txt
 ./cmtycompare -i1:./data/lj_cmtyvv.txt -i2:./data/lj_old_cmtyvv.txt
 ```
+To ensure the `cmtycompare` utility is working properly, you can manually manipulate (add, delete, or swap the node IDs between communities) the community associations in the files and check the utility does indeed notifying you that the communities are different with some diagnostics.

 You can remove the object files and executables by _either_ doing the shallow clean: